dedenys/startup/notes.md

 > Reminder: "You can use the contents of this file while taking the midterm and final exam."

+> Reminder: "⚠ IMPORTANT: It is a prerequisite for all deliverables that you have at least 10 commits evenly spread across the assignment period for the deliverable."

 # GitHub & Git